lrq3000/pyFileFixity/README.md

 Some attempts were made to translate channel theory and error correcting codes theory to data storage, the first being Reed-Solomon which spawned the RAID schema.
 Then CIRC (Cross-interleaved Reed–Solomon coding) was devised for use on optical discs to recover from scratches, which was necessary for the technology to be usable for consumers.
 Since then, new less-optimal but a lot faster algorithms such as LDPC, turbo-codes and fountain codes such as RaptorQ were invented (or rediscovered), but they are still marginally researched for data storage.

-This project aims to first implement an easy framework to use different kinds of error correction codes to protect and repair files.
+This project aims to first implement easy tools to evaluate strategies (filetamper.py) and file fixity (ie, detect if there are corruptions), and then the goal is to provide an open and easy framework to use different kinds of error correction codes to protect and repair files.

 Applications included
 -------------------------------